tidepool-org/data-model/device-data/types/bolus/dual-square.md

 See the explanation of this field in the documentation for [`normal`](normal.md) boluses.

-Note that if a `dual/square` bolus is interrupted or canceled during the `normal` portion of delivery, by definition the `extended` delivery should _not_ yet have begun, so the value of `extended` and `duration` should be 0 and `expectedExtended` and `expectedDuration` should have a values.
+Note that if a `dual/square` bolus is interrupted or canceled during the `normal` portion of delivery, by definition the `extended` delivery should _not_ yet have begun, so the value of `extended` and `duration` should be 0 and `expectedExtended` and `expectedDuration` should have values.

 <!-- end expectedNormal -->